Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 *   Camera Retriever - used to retrieve images from a serially-connected camera.
 *   Network Stream Retriever - used to retrieve images from a network-connected camera.
 *   File Retriever - used to retrieve images and videos from disk.
-*   FTP Retriever - used to retrieve images trhough FTP, FTPS, and SFTP.
+*   FTP Retriever - used to retrieve images through FTP, FTPS, and SFTP.

 Again, other types of images and videos can be processed by implementing the ImageRetrieverInterface.